The key difference between a narrative and a story is simple enough: A story is only ever in mind.

 Why does this matter?

 Traditionally, we have searched for the source of the magic of story in the texts that deliver the narration.
 We look for the relationship between the text and the reader.
 We go through a classic text and we analyse the arrangement of information to try to identify common mechanisms and structures that make it special.
 The outcome is a set of structures that we hope might be magically powerful if re-used in the same way in other narrations.
 We document these structures and rules into formulae and peddle them in ‘How to Write’ books and seminars.
 This is rather like searching for the source of genius through in-depth study of the skeleton.
 After all, every genius has a skeleton, and a genius doesn’t seem half so clever any more if you take his skeleton away.
 It’s proof!
-The skeleton is the source and substance of story!
-Let’s document it to reuse it to make more geniuses!
+The skeleton is the source and substance of story.
 However, we all know that the real source of genius – and the magical wonder of story – is in the mind, not the structures that support it.

-The reason my research and books are a step forwards in narrative theory is because a story is a collaboration, a joint production, a knowledge transfer between an author and a receiver.
-And THAT is why The Primary Colours of Story (Out late 2019) is going to change the world and massively improve the way we think about and understand STORY!!
+A story is a collaboration, a joint production, a knowledge transfer between an author and a receiver.
+And THAT is why The Primary Colours of Story (Out late 2019) is changing the world and massively improve the way we think about and understand STORY!!

 You’re very welcome… 😉